-The DCL command SET PROCESS/[NO]AUTOUNSHELVE also controls automatic unshelving for a process; refer to the HP OpenVMS DCL Dictionary for details.
+The DCL command SET PROCESS/[NO]AUTOUNSHELVE also controls automatic unshelving for a process; for details, see the HP OpenVMS DCL Dictionary.

 Depending on the operation, the calling process might need one of the following privileges to use \$SETSHLV:

 - GROUP privilege to modify a process in the same group, unless the target process has the same UIC as the calling process. - WORLD privilege to modify any process in the system.